 Set Treat input Simulink signal as to

 Incident power wave.

 This option tells the blockset to interpret the input signal as the incident power wave to the RF subsystem, and not the source voltage of the RF subsystem.

 If you use the default value for this parameter, the software interprets the input Simulink signal as the source voltage.
 As a result, the source and the load that model the Input Port and Output Port blocks, respectively, introduce 6 dB of loss into the physical system at all frequencies.
 For more information on why this loss occurs, see the note in Convert to and from Simulink Signals.

-Set Finite impulse response filter
+Set Finite impulse response filter length to